 Biography

-My work is connected to notions of beauty and the liminal space between attraction and repulsion.
 The sculptures retain a sense of precarity and chance, reflecting a continuous survey of humans’ relationship to the landscape (deeply connected and interchangeable) and a rapidly changing earth.
-Particular works use a process resulting in what might be considered ‘living sculptures’, whereby they are added to over time, mirroring the ceaseless changes happening in the environment.
+Particular works adopt a bricolage approach, using a process resulting in what might be considered ‘living sculptures’, whereby they are added to over time, using pre-fired elements with new, wet clay, mirroring the ceaseless changes happening in the environment.

-These ceramic sculptures exemplify the geology of their materials, intertwining history and form.
-The clay, shaped over millennia, carries traces of its origins—riverbeds, cliffs, or industrial sites—informing the work’s structure.
+The clay used, shaped over millennia, carries traces of its origins, riverbeds, cliffs, or industrial sites, informing the work’s structure.
 This process extends a notion of Surrealist Automatism, transforming it into a tactile, instinctive practice.
-By collecting, reclaiming and reshaping clay, I am channeling subconscious associations, connecting past, present, and future.
-The origins of the material which includes the material waste of other makers, serves as inspiration, creating a dialogue between time and place
+By collecting, reclaiming and reshaping clay, Lancaster is channeling subconscious associations, connecting past, present, and future along with a fascination for the Baroque, modernist Architecture and infusing materials with the structure of poetry, the range of literature, the drama of movement.

 'The Whole World In Our Hands' - a group exhibition curared by Julia Ellen Lancaster, held at The Stephen Lawrence Gallery, April - May 2025.
 Six women artists who use clay as a medium to reveal, rupture, resist and reconnect.
 Clay holds deep historical, cultural and economic significance, embedded layers of time, environment and society.
 These artists explore clay's transformative power, challenging notions of value, examining personal narratives, myths and historical events and the ongoing extraction of natural resources. " The true material of ceramics is not clay.
 The true material of ceramics is time itself" Mathieu, Paul.
 The Art of the Future: 14 Essays on Ceramics.
 Vancouver: 2015